dwhiffing/fury/content/nato/us/navy/amphibious/support-ships/body.md

-**Fast RO-RO:** These eight ships of the [Algol](https://fas.org/man/dod-101/sys/ship/takr-287.htm) class will cruise at 27 knots a full 10 knots faster than other RO-RO ships; they have a maximum speed of 33 knots.
+**Fast RO-RO:** These eight ships of the [Algol](https://fas.org/man/dod-101/sys/ship/takr-287.htm) class will cruise at 27 knots, a full 10 knots faster than other RO-RO ships and have a maximum speed of 33 knots.
 Their speed and capacity make them invaluable for the rapid movement of equipment to Europe.
-During the Gulf War each of these ships delivered an equivalent of the cargo 116 World War Two Liberty ships would contain in an equivalent time.
+During the Gulf War each of these ships delivered the equivalent cargo of 116 World War Two Liberty ships, in an equivalent time.

 ![](/assets/images/nato/us/navy/amphibious/support-ships/image12.jpg)